SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

 and a ``WaveformExtractor``, so that users can easily update old code.
 If you want to learn how to use ``SortingAnalyzer`` from scratch, the
-`Get Started <https://spikeinterface.readthedocs.io/en/latest/how_to/get_started.html>`_ guide and the `PostProcessing module documentation <https://spikeinterface.readthedocs.io/en/latest/modules/postprocessing.html>`_ are better places to start.
+`Get Started <https://spikeinterface.readthedocs.io/en/latest/how_to/get_started.html>`_ guide and the `postprocessing module documentation <https://spikeinterface.readthedocs.io/en/latest/modules/postprocessing.html>`_ are better places to start.

 This section is split into four subsections: